Adewale-1/demo/README.md

 https://github.com/user-attachments/assets/efe064f8-aa6e-4c01-be10-b5a88529ae1b

+Currently this is not complete and it is only a proof of concept - several errors still occurs like overlapping text and animations, out of Frame issues.

-For ease of use, I was thinking of making it in a Gemini surported library, and the video could be generated in less than 9 lines of code.
+For ease of use, I was thinking of making it in a Gemini surported library, and the video + Speech could be generated in less than 9 lines of code.
 Several abstractions makes this possible, which involved several Abstract Syntax Tree code validation, caching, etc.

 ```python
 from google import ExplainGenerator # Or a more suitable top-level class name